Executable files, assembly language, and programming languages¶

 An assembly language is a textual way of representing those same instructions so that humans can write and read them.
 A program called an assembler is used to convert the text (called source code) into native processor instructions.
 Assembly language is still incredibly hard to work with though, even for a very experienced programmer, so that's why "higher-level" languages exist.

 Most programming languages are, technically speaking, just specifications of how a compiler or interpreter should interpret code in order to be a considered a compiler or interpreter of that language.
-For example, the Python 3 specification describes how Python works, and any interpreter that interprets code according to this specification can be considered a Python 3 interpreter (there are several although CPython is the most common).
+For example, the Python 3 specification describes how Python works, and any interpreter that interprets code according to this specification can be considered a Python 3 interpreter, or an implementation of Python 3 (there are several although CPython is the most common).